TBau23/clipforge/planning/epic2_brief.md

 export type Clip = {
   id: string;
-  assetId: string;
+  assetPath: string;  // ⚠️ CHANGED: path to source asset (matches Map key)
   inMs: Ms;           // source in (where in the asset this clip starts)
   outMs: Ms;          // source out (where in the asset this clip ends, exclusive)
   startMs: Ms;        // timeline position (when this clip begins on the timeline) };

 export type Track = { id: string; clips: Clip[] }; // clips non-overlapping & sorted by startMs